 A non-profit organization that supports women through worship, learning, leadership, community and social justice, SWUUW discusses women's issues, explores feminist theology, promotes friendships and celebrates the diversities that make us unique women on our individual spiritual paths.
-SWUUW is a district-wide organization open to all UU Women's Groups and women in the Southwest District of the Southern Region of the UUA.
+SWUUW is an organization open to all UU women, particularly those women in the Southwest District of the Southern Region of the UUA.

 For more about SWUUW, DOWNLOAD: SWUUW Brochure 2015

 SAVE THE DATE!

 Keynote Speaker Lauren Zuniga